HIROS-DEV/Regex/README.md

 ## Purpose of the project

 Get the knowledge of Regex fundamentals.
-It is use Regex with Javascript.
+For using Regex with Javascript.

 ## Demo